-- 9.1 The targets mentioned in the Implementation Scheduled in para 6 shall be monitored by the CBFC, the appropriate Government, film producers and licensees of cinema theatres, as applicable. - 9.2 The appropriate Government shall collect the following information from the concerned on annual basis.
-The information so collected shall be published on the website of the concerned Department of the appropriate Government website: - a.
+- 9.1 The targets mentioned in the Implementation Schedule in para 6 shall be monitored by the CBFC, the appropriate Government, film producers and licensees of cinema theatres, as applicable in consultation with the Committee setup under Clause 11.1 below. - 9.2 The appropriate Government shall collect the following information from the concerned on annual basis.
+The information so collected shall be published on the website of the concerned Department of the appropriate Government website:

+- a.
 Steps taken by Film Industry and Cinema Theatres to publicize and create awareness about the accessibility of films. - b.
 Consultation done by the Film Industry and licensees of Cinema Theatres with the organizations of persons with hearing impairment and/or visual impairment for the provision of audio description, open/closed captioning and Indian Sign Language Interpretation. - 9.3 The CBFC shall collect the following information from the concerned on annual basis.
 The information so collected shall be published on the CBFC website: - a.
 Different accessible services provided in the certified feature films. - b.
 Quality of service standards for accuracy and synchronization of audio description, open/closed captioning and Indian Sign Language Interpretation.